kodekloudhub/certified-kubernetes-administrator-course/docs/07-Security/17-RBAC.md

 ## The next step is to link the user to that role.
 - For this we create another object called **`RoleBinding`**.
 This role binding object links a user object to a role.
-- The kind is **`RoleBinding`**
-- It has 2 sections
-  - subjects - where we specify the user details.
-  - roleRef  - where we provide the details of the role we created.
 - create the role binding using kubectl command
   ```
   $ kubectl create -f devuser-developer-binding.yaml